 - Learners can add comments to posts, and teachers are notified of new comments.

 - Teachers and learners both have the ability to attach files and record videos through classroom posts or comments.

 - There is always a default first post welcoming students to the classroom

 - For live classes, an automatic post is created in the classroom for each scheduled meeting.
 This post contains information about who attended the meeting, measured by when they clicked the “join live meeting” button.
 Scheduled meeting posts have a gray background and no outline to visually distinguish them from teacher-created posts.
 If the teacher has opted to share the recording, it will also be included here.
 Read more about automatic recording sharing.

-- If multiple learners are enrolled by one parent, then the user identifies herself as one of the learners in order to enter the classroom
+- If multiple learners are enrolled by one parent, then the user identifies themself as the correct learner in order to enter the classroom.

 - Teachers and learners can access the section classroom indefinitely, but the ability for teachers to post and for learners to comment expires 30 days after the section has ended.
 The "join live meeting" button will also expire at this time.

 In addition, the classroom provides a link to join video chats in zoom.